robballou/drush_stub_content/README.md

 Content generation can either be an array of field -> callback values or a single callback.
 The callback receives the current field and content (if any).

+## Todo

+* Identify when a field relates to another entity (node, taxonomy term, etc.).
+It would be great if this could be used to pull ID values randomly from other stubbed content as well.
+* Allow it to pull existing references from the database if desired (e.g., use terms that exist on the site)

 ## Related projects

 * [Devel generate](http://drupal.org/project/devel)